kajolpawar22/Entrepreneurship/business_plan.md

 ### Our Vision: Democratizing Communication Excellence:

-PropelAI was created with a singular vision: to democratize access to world-class communication training through personalized, AI-powered coaching.
+PropelAI is created with a singular vision: to democratize access to world-class communication training through personalized, AI-powered coaching.
 The platform transforms preparation from passive consumption of generic advice to active engagement with customized feedback loops tailored to each user's unique background, goals, and target contexts.
 Whether you are preparing for a pivotal job interview at a top-tier company or crafting a presentation that will showcase your leadership capabilities, PropelAI provides the specialized guidance traditionally available only through expensive 1:1 coaching.

 ### Document Purpose & Structure: